jeremyrhoads/colheritage/README.md

-# SPRINT2
+# COLHERITAGEFOUNDATION.COM
-This is my website for the Colonial Heritage Foundation.
+This is our website for the Colonial Heritage Foundation.

-I will continue adding to this file over the next 5 weeks until our final product is due.
-Although it is named sprint2, this will be the repository I use for the remaining sprints.
+## INTEX
+There are still a few holes in certain areas of of the code.
+Will, Taylor, and Jeremy will be contributors to help fill these holes and make things a little more robust.